jfjlaros/simpleRPC/docs/usage.rst

     Tuple<int, Vector<int>, Tuple<char, long> > t;

 These objects can be used as parameters as well as return values.
-Note that these objects, like any higher order data structure should be passed by reference.

 C arrays